Pilot identified after fatal plane crash in Loudoun Co.

 William Krens of Hillsboro, VA was 77-years-old.
 Investigators say he died on the scene.

-Virginia State Police (VSP) were notified of a plane crash in the 35000 block of Charles Town Pike in western Loudoun County at 3:09 p.m. on Thursday.
+Virginia State Police (VSP) was notified of a plane crash in the 35,000-block of Charles Town Pike in Western Loudoun County at 3:09 p.m. on Thursday.
 VSP reports Krens had just taken off at a nearby private airstrip.

 The Loudoun County Sheriff’s Office assisted in the response and located one private aircraft in a field.
-The Federal Aviation Administration and National Transportation Safety Board were notified.
+Officials also contacted the Federal Aviation Administration along with the National Transportation Safety Board regarding the incident.

 The crash is currently under investigation.